-U.S. Department of the Interior - National Park Service (\$66,044,000)
+U.S. Department of the Interior - National Park Service (\$35,393,000)

-Park Management (\$30,191,000)
+Park Management (\$29,537,000)

-Big Cypress National Preserve (\$6,685,000)
+Big Cypress National Preserve (\$6,660,000)

-Fiscal Year 2014 funding will support area management activities promoting public use and resource protection through the implementation and interpretation of an extensive back-country off-road vehicle (ORV) trail system.
-The NPS will continue to support mandated programs such as the protection, inventory, and monitoring of ten threatened and endangered species (Florida panther, Cape Sable sparrow, Florida manatee, etc.) and a large hydrology program that includes restoration of sheetflow to ENP and the Ten Thousand Islands.
+Fiscal Year 2015 funding will support area management activities promoting public use and resource protection through the implementation and interpretation of an extensive back-country off-road vehicle (ORV) trail system.
+The NPS will continue to support mandated programs such as the protection, inventory, and monitoring of ten threatened and endangered species (such as the Florida panther, Cape Sable sparrow, and Florida manatee) and a large hydrology program that includes restoration of sheet flow to Everglades NP and the Ten Thousand Islands.
 Additional mandated programs include special uses such as oil exploration/production, the largest recreational hunting wildlife management area in south Florida, implementation of the largest recreational ORV program in the 48 States, and 22 American Indian (Seminole, Miccosukee, and independent) sites on preserve lands.
-The preserve also supports the largest prescribed fire program in the NPS; visitor and resources protection of 728,000 acres of predominately backcountry areas; maintenance of 26 employee housing units, two major visitor support facilities, public utility systems, eight primitive campgrounds, three developed campgrounds, and 66 miles of roads; and management of approximately 460 known archeological sites.
+The preserve also supports the largest prescribed fire program in the NPS; visitor and resources protection of 728,000 acres of predominately backcountry areas; maintenance of 26 employee housing units, two major visitor support facilities, public utility systems, five primitive campgrounds, three developed campgrounds, and 66 miles of roads; and management of approximately 460 known archeological sites.